 The new Central American immigrants’ initiative: Targets children, adolescents and adults patients newly arrived from Honduras, Guatemala and El Salvador and ensures that they get connected to primary care and other needed health services, helps children enroll in school and connects new immigrants with psycho-social needs to available resources at Mass General and in the community.

-The Refugee School Program (RSP) was established to bridge the cultural and academic gaps for newly arrived refugees.
-RSP orients new refugees from African and Middle Eastern countries on academic expectations while teaching social skills to ensure positive interactions with school personnel.
-The coordinator works to empower refugee parents to be academic advocates for their children and motivates students to successfully complete high school and attend post-secondary schools.
-The coordinator also links families to the MGH Chelsea HealthCare Center to help meet the family’s health needs.
+The Immigrant and Refugee School initiative: Bridges the cultural and academic gaps for newly arrived immigrant and refugee children.
+The program coordinator orients new immigrants and refugees on academic expectations while teaching social skills to ensure positive interactions with school personnel.
+The coordinator works to empower immigrant and refugee parents to be academic advocates for their children and motivates students to successfully complete high school and attend post-secondary schools.
+The coordinator also links families to the MGH Chelsea HealthCare Center to help meet the students’ health needs.

 Center for Community Health Improvement